ARM-software/acle/main/acle.md

 To only enable support for the scalar 16-bit floating-point intrinsics, the header `<arm_fp16.h>` may be included directly.

-### Availability of 16-bit brain floating-point arithmetic scalar intrinsics
+### <span id="16-bit-brain-floating-point-arithmetic-scalar-intrinsics">16-bit brain floating-point arithmetic scalar intrinsics</span>

 The architecture extensions introduced by Armv8.6-A [[Bfloat16]](#Bfloat16) provide a set of data processing instructions which operate on brain 16-bit floating-point